WATonomous/wato_monorepo/docs/tech_spec.md

 ## Docker

 Except in exceptional situations, each dockerfile in `docker/` should have three stages: `base`, `repo`, and `debug`. `base` contains the runtime dependencies for the project the image will be running. `repo` copies the source code into the image. `debug` contains all the fancy tools we use during development.
 For example, our code-server and vnc server.
-When we run the containers in production, we have no neeed for code-servers or vnc-servers, so we use the `repo` stage.
+When we run the containers in production, we have no need for code-servers or vnc-servers, so we use the `repo` stage.
 In development, we use the `debug` stage.
 The target stage to launch can be specified in `dev_config.sh`

 ## Continuous Integration